tekyjd/Record-Suspension-Application-Eligibility/README.md

                          ambiguityMessage = `
                             <p class="mt-2 text-base">
-                                The eligibility date depends on whether the conviction was for a **'serious personal injury offence'** (within the meaning of 752 of the *Criminal Code*), for which you were sentenced to a prison term of 2 years or more.
+                                The eligibility date depends on whether the conviction was for a 'serious personal injury offence' (within the meaning of 752 of the *Criminal Code*), for which you were sentenced to a prison term of 2 years or more.
                             </p>

                             <div class="mt-3 space-y-2 text-base ml-4">
                                 <p class="flex items-start">
                                     <span class="mr-2 font-bold leading-relaxed">-</span>
-                                    <span>If you were convicted of a serious personal injury offence: Your waiting period is **10 years**.</span>
+                                    <span>If you were convicted of a serious personal injury offence: Your waiting period is 10 years.</span>
                                 </p>
                                 <p class="flex items-start">
                                     <span class="mr-2 font-bold leading-relaxed">-</span>
-                                    <span>If you were NOT of a serious personal injury offence: Your waiting period is **5 years**.</span>
+                                    <span>If you were NOT of a serious personal injury offence: Your waiting period is 5 years.</span>
                                 </p>
                             </div>
                         `;